abpanic/WebDev101/README.md

 | 23  |         [Banking App](/7-bank-project/solution/README.md)          |                   Methods of Fetching and Using Data                   | How data flows in and out of your app, how to fetch it, store it, and dispose of it                                                 |                                            [Data](/7-bank-project/3-data/README.md)                                            |
 | 24  |         [Banking App](/7-bank-project/solution/README.md)          |                      Concepts of State Management                      | Learn how your app retains state and how to manage it programmatically                                                              |                                [State Management](/7-bank-project/4-state-management/README.md)                                |

-## License

-This repository is licensed under the MIT license.
-See the [LICENSE](LICENSE) file for more information.

 Starting [C#](./Csharp/Lesson1.md)